battlecode/cpw23/README.md

 In the repository folder, run `pip install -r requirements.txt`

 Now, you can get started writing code!
 Open client/competitor.py for an example bot.

+# Running your code

+In the repository folder, run `python client/client.py`